WaldoN22/Analyte-Add-In/README.md

    ipconfig /flushdns
 3. If you encounter issues running this solution in the latest version of Outlook, try running it without the debugger.

----

-If the issue persists, refer to the full documentation or check the error logs for more details.
+**If the issue persists, refer to the full documentation or check the error logs for more details.**

----

 **Additional Resources**